mcellteam/mcell/libmcell/documentation/generated/introspection.rst

    * | return type: Vec3

-  | Returns sum of all wall normals that use this vertex converted to a unit vector of length 1um.
+  | Returns sum of all wall normals that use this vertex converted to a unit vector of
+  | length 1 um (micrometer).
   | This represents the unit vector pointing outwards from the vertex.

   | Example: `1320_get_vertex_unit_normal/model.py <https://github.com/mcellteam/mcell_tests/blob/mcell4_dev/tests/pymcell4_positive/1320_get_vertex_unit_normal/model.py>`_